Cambodia

 One focus for the Maryknoll Cambodia mission team is with people living with disabilities.
 Many of our missioners have worked in such programs as the Maryknoll Deaf Development Programme (DDP) the LaValla School, run by the Marist Brothers, and the Home of Hope (Missionaries of Charity).
 These programs work to help people with disabilities achieve greater access to education, better economic opportunities, crucial services and a stronger voice in society.

-Our Missioners in Cambodia
+Our missioners in Cambodia

-Featured Stories
+Featured stories

 Read more about our impact in other regions.